1300 73 93 55

-We have built our strong reputation on trust, and only install solar PV systems where they are guaranteed to generate a consistent and substantial amount energy.
-A well-designed solar PV system needs clear and unobstructed access to the sun's rays for most or all of the day, every day of the year.
+We have built our strong reputation on trust and experience with tens of thousands of installs, and we only install solar power systems where they are guaranteed to generate a consistent and substantial amount solar energy.
+A well-designed solar power system needs clear and unobstructed access to the sun's rays for most or all of the day, every day of the year.

 You can make this initial assessment yourself, or Solargain can help you.
-If the location looks promising, Solargain will determine whether your home or business can effectively use a PV system.
+If the location looks promising, Solargain will determine whether your home or business can effectively use a solar energy system.

 Flat roofs also work well for solar electric systems, because PV modules (photovoltaic modules or solar panels) can be mounted flat on the roof facing the sky or bolted on frames tilted to the north at an optimal angle.
 They can also be attached directly to the roof as PV shingles.

 Shading by trees, nearby buildings, or other obstructions.
-Does it affect solar PV?
+Does it affect solar panels?

-To make the best use of your photovoltaic (PV) system, the PV modules must have a clear “view” of the sun for most or all of the day—unobstructed by trees, roof gables, chimneys, buildings, and other features of your home and the surrounding landscape.
-Some potential sites for your PV system may be bright and sunny during certain times of the day, but shaded during other times.
+To make the best use of your solar power system, the solar panels must have a clear “view” of the sun for most or all of the day—unobstructed by trees, roof gables, chimneys, buildings, and other features of your home and the surrounding landscape.
+Some potential sites for your solar power system may be bright and sunny during certain times of the day, but shaded during other times.
 Such shading may substantially reduce the amount of electricity that your system will produce.